Shaobangzhu/react-clu-fresh/README.md

-# react-e-commerce
-e-shopping app created using react
+# E-commerce App created using React